But if you’re someone who doesn’t send their print to an Ultimaker 3D printer, then you’re missing out on a ton of functionality:

 But what difference does that make to you?

 Let’s say a new Ultimaker printer is released with a new hardware feature.
-For example, last year the Ultimaker S5 launched with a new filament flow sensor.
+For example, in 2018 the Ultimaker S5 launched with a new filament flow sensor.

 To make this sensor work:

 The firmware team took care of basic implementation

 The Ultimaker Cura team corrected the 3D printer profile to take the flow sensor signal into account

 The materials team tested the software correction for every material variation

 After adjusting for feedback, a new version of Ultimaker Cura was released and users could enjoy a higher-quality and more reliable 3D printing experience